DotNetPlus/ReswPlus/README.md

 In Visual Studio, select `Tools > Extensions and Updates...`, then select `Online` on the left, search `ReswPlus` and click on Install.

 Alternatively, you can directly download the extension here: https://marketplace.visualstudio.com/items?itemName=rudyhuyn.ReswPlus

+> If you used ReswPlus 0.2, read [changelog and breaking changes of ReswPlus 0.3](https://github.com/rudyhuyn/ReswPlus/blob/master/CHANGELOG.md)

 ## How to activate ReswPlus in my project